-There are only a handful of universities worldwide that offer undergraduate and postgraduate degrees in the study of maritime archaeology.
 The Department of Archaeology at Flinders University has taught maritime archaeology at undergraduate level since 1996 and at postgraduate level since 2002.
 The Graduate Program in Maritime Archaeology was established in 2002 and is now the largest and most successful of its kind in Australia.
-The program draws students from all over the world, including Australia, USA, Canada, UK, New Zealand, Japan, the Netherlands, Brunei, Luxembourg, Philippines, Singapore, Sri Lanka, and South Africa.
+It is rated as one of the top six programs in the world.

 Dedicated topics in maritime archaeology at Flinders include: